Param-Harrison/kidzode/public/courses/pixel-heroes/string_methods.md

 # Smart Text Matching

-Make "Hello" and "hello" work the same!
+Want "Hello" and "hello" to work the same?
+Here's how!

-## The Problem
+**The Problem:** This only works if you type exactly "hello":
 ```python
 user_input = input("Say hello: ")
 if user_input == "hello":